 The picture is not all bleak however.
-Tables 5 and 6 show that the West as a whole has its fair share of water provision, but measured against population figures as a crude indicator of need, it is likely that the West would be seen as seriously under-supplied.
+Tables 5 and 6 show that the West as a whole has its fair share of water provision, measured against population figures as a crude indicator of need.
+If an indicator were constructed to reflect real needs it is likely that the West would be seen as seriously under-supplied.
 For example, a recent study by the Department of Geography, University of Khartoum showed that average family consumption in E. Kordofan was 9 gallons/day.
 In rural Khartoum Province the range of consumption was 20 to 66 gallons/family/day.
 Families in Khartoum were not significantly bigger.